slightlyoutofphase/staticvec/README.md

 Fully `#![no_std]` compatible (with almost no loss of functionality) by setting `default-features = false` for the `staticvec` dependency in your `Cargo.toml`.

+Optional support for serialization and deserialization of the `StaticVec` struct via `serde` is available by activating the `serde_support` feature.

 Contributions/suggestions/etc. very welcome!

 **Minimum supported Rust version:** due to the use of const generics, this is a nightly-only crate at the moment.